krunaldave/Node-Simple-Routing/README.md

 We have Home page, About page and Contact page for example.

 Example demostrate how to route through these html pages using Node.js code.

+For run above example use command in terminal: node index